 The plurality distinguishes unconscious drunk-driving suspects from others based on the fact that their unconsciousness means that they will, invariably, need urgent medical attention due to their loss of consciousness.
-See ante, at 13-14.
+See ante, at 854-855.
 But the need for medical care is not unique to unconscious suspects.
 "Drunk drivers often end up in an emergency room," whether or not they are unconscious when the police encounter them.
-See McNeely, 569 U. S., at 171 (opinion of ROBERTS, C. J.).
+McNeely, 569 U.S., at 171

+(opinion of Roberts, C. J.).
 The defendant in Schmerber was hospitalized, yet the Court did not, in that case or in McNeely decades later, promulgate a categorical exception for every warrantless blood draw.
 That Mitchell was hospitalized is likewise insufficient here.
 Even if the plurality is right that every suspect who loses consciousness will need medical care, not every medical response will interfere with law enforcement's ability to secure a warrant before ordering a blood draw.
-See McNeelv.
-569 U.S., at 153-154; id., at 171-172 (opinion of ROBERTS, C. J.).6
+See McNeely, 569 U. S., at 153-154 (opinion of the Court); id., at 171-172 (opinion of Roberts, C. J.).